Skip to Content

 Penalties for Illegal Possession

-State laws enforce strict penalties to protect both people and wildlife.
+State laws crack down hard to protect people and wildlife.

 Exceptions for Captive-bred Albino Rattlesnakes